esl/MongooseIM/doc/Basic-configuration.md

     * **Example:** `"{host_config, \"localhost2\", [{auth_method, anonymous}, {allow_multiple_connections, false}]}." `

 * **pool** - feature
     * **Description:** A named pool of connections to an SQL DB.
-To enable the connection, remove '%%' prefix from value and configure it with the `rdbms_server` option (see below).
+        To enable the connection, remove '%%' prefix from the value and configure it with the `rdbms_server` option (see below).
     * **Syntax:** `"{pool, rdbms, PoolName}."` or `"{pool, rdbms, PoolName, Options}."`
     * **Examples:** `"{pool, rdbms, default}."`